jonelgithub/GivingIsLekker/README.md

                               [Save Ledger & Update Dashboard UI]
 ```

 1. **Transaction Interception**: The client swipes their card at a merchant.
-Investec fires an HTTP POST webhook to `/api/investec/webhook`.
+Ffires an HTTP POST webhook to `/api/investec/webhook`.
 2. **Calculation**: The Next.js API route evaluates the transaction amount and the user's active round-up increment:
    * *Example*: R42.50 swipe with an R5 round-up increment calculates a **R2.50 donation** and a **R0.04 (1.5%) platform convenience fee**.
 3. **OAuth2 Handshake**: The backend checks for a cached OpenAPI OAuth2 access token.
 If expired or empty, it basic-authenticates with client credentials against `https://openapi.investec.com/identity/v2/oauth2/token`.